frisbeefish/nimblerx-gmail/README.md

 # nimblerx-gmail
 This is a ES6, ReactJS, Gmail API web app that lets you read your inbox and compose emails.
 This is just a toy.

-You can try it live here: <a href="https://still-plains-48636.herokuapp.com" target="_blank">https://still-plains-48636.herokuapp.com</a>

 Features: